ImperialCollegeLondon/pyrealm/docs/source/development/code_testing.md

 Normally, `doctest` is just used to test a return value: the value tested is the value printed to the console, so it is common to use some form of `round` to make sure values match.
 It can also be used to check that an error or warning is raised.
-See the example for {meth}``pyrealm.utilities.convert_rh_to_vpd` to allow for a warning text to be included in the doctest.
+See the docstring for {meth}`~pyrealm.core.hygro.convert_rh_to_vpd` to see how checking for warning text can be included in a doctest.

 ## Using `pytest-coverage` and `codecov`